Solo Traveller’s Guide to Casablanca: Morocco’s Metropolis

 Safety note:

 Casablanca is generally a safe city to visit – petty theft is rare and locals are used to solo tourists.
-That being said, I recommend keeping valuables stashed safely away and avoid walking in unlit areas at night.
+That being said, I recommend keeping valuables stashed safely away and avoiding walking in unlit areas at night.

 Where to stay in Casablanca for solo travellers